How to Skip Data Points in an Excel Graph – 4 Steps

 Modifiying Formula as An Easy Step to Skip Data Points in Excel Graph

-• This time the cells whose selling prices are less than the buying price will show #N/A as a result instead of empty cells in the Profit column.
+Cells with products whose selling prices are less than the buying price will show #N/A, instead of empty cells in the Profit column.

 Read More: How to Edit Chart Data in Excel

-• Finally, you will be able to see that the data points of Product 3 and 4 have been skipped and the graph will start from the beginning point which is product 1.
+The data points of Product 3 and 4 were skipped and the graph starts from product 1.

 Showing Final Result as An Easy Step to Skip Data Points in Excel Graph